How To File A Case Under The Arbitration And Conciliation Act

 Step 6: Conduct Hearings: The arbitrator conducts hearings where both parties present their evidence and arguments.
 This can occur in person or through written submissions.

-Step 7: Receive the Award: After considering all evidence, the arbitrator issues an arbitral award, which is binding on both parties.
+Step 7: Receive the Award: After considering all evidence, the arbitrator issues an arbitral award.
+This binds on both parties.
 The award must be in writing and signed by the arbitrator.

-Step 8: Enforce the Award: If the losing party does not comply with the award, the winning party can approach the court for enforcement under Section 36 of the Act.
+Step 8: Enforce the Award: the losing party may not comply with the award.
+If so the winning party can approach the court for enforcement under Section 36 of the Act.